 KB User's Guide - Documents Tab - Find & Replace Text

-This document explains how to find and replace text items and to replace words or phrases in multiple KB documents.
+The KB Find & Replace feature is a Full Text Find and Replace.
+This document explains to Groups Space Admins exactly how to find and replace text items, words or phrases in multiple KB documents.

 Using Find & Replace

 - Click on the Documents tab.
 Click the Find & Replace link found on the lower part of the left navigation bar.

 - You must have "Publish" rights to use this function; if you do not, the Find & Replace link will be disabled (grayed out).

 - Enter the word or phrase you wish to find and replace.
 The search is case sensitive and also applies to strings (phrases) rather than the individual words.

 - Enter the new word or phrase in the Replace with field.
 This is also case sensitive.